Doodle3D/clipper-js/README.md

 # ClipperJS
 [Clipper](https://sourceforge.net/projects/jsclipper/) abstraction layer (simplified API)

-Target of this library is to remove complexity and create an overall cleaner API for Clipper.
+Target of this library is to remove complexity and create an overall cleaner, JavaScript idiomatic API for Clipper.

 When using this API one class, Shape, is used.
 Shape is a collection of paths that are all collectively closed or open.
 Shapes with holes are defined as multiple closed paths where the outlines are clockwise and the holes are counter-clockwise.
 Shapes has multiple functions that can be used to for instance compute complex boolean operations from one just call.